EARLY LIFE

 Charles Paine was born at 25 Charles Street, at Pendleton in the district of Salford, in Lancashire, on 23 October 1895.
 His twin brother, Ernest, died in December 1896.
 Another sibling also died.
 His sister, Gertrude, was born at Pendleton in 1889.
 Paine said that he was so small at birth he would have fitted into a milk jug.
 He described himself as a ‘mischievous person’ who enjoyed life and worked hard.
 As a boy he was constantly getting into trouble.
 He used to walk home from school along a canal and sit on horse-drawn barges and travel many miles from home.
 His mother, Fanny Godwin, probably from a farming family at Macclesfield, was born in 1861.
 She married Charles Paine Senior at Salford in 1888.
 She died at Carshalton in Surrey in 1935.
 The 1911 census records her as Head of the household aged 48 while he was ‘out of the country on business’.
 Charles Paine (1895-1967) circa 1908 DONE

 At 16 Paine enrolled at the Salford School of Art under Messrs.
 P. J. J. Brooks and B. D. Taylor, where he was apprenticed to the craft of making stained glass.
 He also attended evening classes at the Manchester Municipal School of Art under Richard Glazier.
 The 1911 census records him as an ‘art student’.
 In 1915 he graduated from Salford to study at the Royal College of Art in London.
 At the R.C.A. his ability was recognised and he was awarded a National Scholarship, a precursor of a grants scheme.
 In 1916 Paine was living at 11 North View, Brentham, Ealing W. In that year he first exhibited at the Royal Academy, a design for a stained glass window.
+I have not been able to find any record of this.

 Christmas Social Dramatic Feb 1916 CP seated 2nd from right